sfiala2/498_NO2_Pred/manuscript.md

 Many choices made regarding were governed by two main motives; reducing the complexity of the model and ensuring the model captures the entire range of concentrations in the training data.
 To avoid overfitting the model was designed with reduced complexity in the model, like the inputs, to allow monitors with similar inputs to have the output similar concentrations.
 Unlike other models used there was no validation data used to confirm that the training process did not overfit the data, this was done intentionally for two reasons.
-The first reason is that the data set was relatively small for training a neural network and that extracting 10-20 percent for validation may cause mistraining of the neural network, this fact is alos compounded by the fact the Observed NO2 concentartion is heavily skewed.
+The first reason is that the data set was relatively small for training a neural network and that extracting 10-20 percent for validation may cause mistraining of the neural network, this fact is also compounded by the fact the observed NO<sub>2</sub> concentration is heavily skewed.
 The code block also shows that activations were used in the hidden layers of the model; this was done to allow the extreme outliers in the data be learned and trained from  properly in the model but not impact other nodes in each layer.